apache/brpc-website/content/en/docs/community/release/index.md

 - ccc

-Many thanks for all our mentors helping us with the release procedure, and all IPMC helped us to review and vote for Apache brpc(Incubating) release.
+Many thanks for all our mentors helping us with the release procedure, and all IPMC helped us to review and vote for Apache brpc release.
 We will proceed with publishing the approved artifacts and sending out the announcement soon.

 Regards,
 Lorin Lee
-Apache brpc (Incubating) community
+Apache brpc community
 ```

 ## Finish the release